Edward Hallowell (herpetologist)

-Edward Hallowell (1808 – February 20, 1860) was an American herpetologist and physician.
+Edward Hallowell (1808 – February 20, 1860) was an American herpetologist and medical doctor.

 He studied and practiced medicine in Philadelphia.
-He also was a renowned herpetologist who described 61 new species of reptiles.
+He also was a herpetologist who described 61 new species of reptiles.

 In 1851, Hallowell was elected as a member of the American Philosophical Society.

 Hallowell is commemorated in the scientific names of two species of frogs: Hyla hallowellii and Leptodactylus hallowelli.